Spay/Neuter Center: Services & Fees

 The Humane Society of Northeast Georgia's Spay/Neuter Center is open Monday-Thursday, and provides low-cost, high-quality surgery for all pet owners with no residency restrictions.

-Spay/neuter surgeries are scheduled by APPOINTMENT ONLY.
+Spay/neuter surgeries are by APPOINTMENT ONLY.
 To make an appointment, call 770-532-6617 or complete our online appointment form HERE.
+You also can email SpayNeuter@HSNEGA.org.
 Call volume may require that you leave a message on voicemail.
 Calls for scheduling appointments will be returned within 48 business hours.

 ADDITIONAL WELLNESS SERVICES

 |Rabies Vaccine (req. for all pets 12 wks+)||$10|

 |Canine Bordetella Vaccine||$10|

 |Canine Heartworm Test||$25|

 |Feline FVR-CP (feline distemper) Vaccine||$10|

 |Feline Leukemia (FeLV) Vaccine||$15|

 |Feline Combo Test||$25|